-The entire charity has access to the system – it is used on the front-line and all the way through to the backend accounting team, underpinning consistent process journeys for animals and supporters.
-Animal casualties: Our front-line team enter each casualty on the system, track its treatment plan and create a linked contact record for the person who brought it in.
-Fundraising: Supporter relationships are being strengthened with the system; when Mr Smith calls up to ask “how is my hedgehog?” we now have a complete picture of our relationship with him and how he supports us.
+The entire charity has access to the system – it is used on the front-line and all the way through to the back-end accounting team, underpinning consistent process journeys for animals and supporters.
+Our front-line team enter each casualty on the system, track its treatment plan and create a linked contact record for the person who brought it in.
 We manage our gift adoptions by allocating an animal type and payment schedule, and co-ordinate via bulk pack mailings.
-We also make good use of the collection tin tool within the software.
-Accounting: All gifts are logged on the system to be thanked and banked.
-Gift Aid is processed on relevant donations including those from our visitor centre; we scan Gift Aid declarations and store each against the contact record.
+We also make good use of the collection tin tool.
+All gifts are logged on the system to be thanked and banked.
+Gift Aid is processed on relevant donations; we scan Gift Aid declarations and store each against the contact record.
 Uploading our Gift Aid schedules to the new Inland Revenue website is very straightforward.
-Converting many of our standing orders into direct debts on the system has also saved us hours of time in monthly administration – it is much simpler.
-Membership: Members are logged on the system with renewal information, alerts and standard letters – monthly renewals are issued in batches.
-Communications: The category types we have set-up will ensure we send information to the right people at the right time.
+Converting many of our standing orders into direct debts on the system has also saved us hours of time in monthly administration.
+Members are logged on the system with renewal information, alerts and standard letters – monthly renewals are issued in batches.
+The category types we have set-up will ensure we send information to the right people at the right time.
 People can opt-in for our newsletter and determine how often they want to hear from us.

 Describe your experience of aftercare support?

 Customer service is fantastic – we’ve never had a problem at all.
 They are always there to help.

 Charity Software for CRM, Service Delivery, Fundraising and Membership

 Tim Moran, Operations ManagerPublished on: November 18, 2015